Federated Unlearning: How to Efficiently Erase a Client in FL?

-\paragraph{Overview of the approach.} Unlearning with projected gradient ascent is formulated as a constrained optimisation problem where given a trained model and the data to be removed, the algorithm obtains an updated model in the vicinity of the original model which exhibits poor performance on the deleted data.
-The neighborhood is modelled as an $\ell_2$-norm ball of radius $\delta$ around $\vect{w}_{\textrm{ref}}$ as shown in Fig.~\ref{fig:PGA-schematic}.
+Local unlearning at the client is formulated as a constrained optimization problem where given a trained model and the data to be removed, the algorithm obtains an updated model in the vicinity of the original model which exhibits poor performance on the deleted data.
+The neighborhood is modelled as an $\ell_2$-norm ball of radius $\delta$ around $\vect{w}_{\textrm{ref}}$ as shown in Figure~\ref{fig:PGA-schematic}.
 In an FL setting, a natural choice of such a $\vect{w}_{\textrm{ref}}$ can be obtained by removing the appropriately scaled last update from the current global model.
-The algorithm proceeds by taking gradient steps in the direction that maximises the empirical loss (eq.~\ref{eq:train-ERM}) on its local data using Projected Gradient Descent (PGD), which is represented by the red arrows in Fig.~\ref{fig:PGA-schematic}.
-By constraining the parameters to remain within the feasible region of this optimisation problem, the algorithm ensures retention of performance with respect to other clients.
+The algorithm proceeds by taking gradient steps in the direction that maximizes the empirical loss on its local data using Projected Gradient Descent (PGD), which is represented by the red arrows in Figure~\ref{fig:PGA-schematic}.
+By constraining the parameters to remain within the feasible region of this optimization problem, the algorithm ensures the retention of performance with respect to other clients.
 The choice of $\ell_2$-norm ball for this feasible set is also consistent with the observations in~\cite{thudi2021unrolling} which argue the use of Euclidean distance on model parameters for unlearning verification.
 The combined choice of $\delta$ and $\vect{w}_{\textrm{ref}}$ can be used to balance the performance trade-off between deleted and retained clients.
 As we noted in our experiments, even with a slight compromise in clean accuracy (retention) $\vect{w}^{u}_i$ quickly recovers after a few steps of FL post-training (second phase in Algorithm~1).